 Supervisors are required to submit to the study office of the study programme MASTER IN MANAGEMENT AND ANALYTICS FOR BUSINESS their review within the calendar week after receiving the final version of the master’s thesis.
 For group master’s theses, the supervisor should submit only one report per group.

-Uploading the master’s thesis into the Antiplagiarism system Turnitin.
+Uploading the master’s thesis into the Antiplagiarism system Antiplagiat.
 Students are required to upload an electronic, unscanned file of the final version of their master’s thesis into a special module on LMS.
 For theses completed in groups, each group member is required to upload the thesis to this module.
-After doing so, the master’s thesis will be passed through the anti-plagiarism system Turnitin.
+After doing so, the master’s thesis will be passed through the anti-plagiarism system Antiplagiat.

 If plagiarism is detected during any point in the preparation of the master’s thesis, students can be subjected to disciplinary actions in accordance with the Order of the application of disciplinary penalties in the case of the violation of academic norms in written academic work at the NRU HSE, as specified in Appendix 7 in the Rules of internal regulations of the NRU HSE.